yashsinha1611/sfdocs_Build_AI/docs/Integrations/tripwire.md

 ## Viewing data and dashboards

-Data collected by plugins can be viewed in SnappyFlow’s browse data section under metrics section
+Data collected by plugins can be viewed in SnappyFlow’s browse data section under metrics section.

 `plugin: TripWire`